netdata/netdata/docs/concepts/health-monitoring/notifications.md

 :::

-## Manage alert notifications for a Cloud Space
+## Alert notifications for a Cloud Space

 To enable notifications for a Space, click **Manage Space** in the [Space](/docs/cloud/spaces) management area.